Creative-Motion-Development/wp-plugin-clearfy/readme.txt

 5. Features

 == Changelog ==
+= 1.1.9 =
+* Fixed forum issue: [Plugin conflict with “Disable admin top bar”]
+* Fixed forum issue: [WooCommerce Order Notes!]
+* Fixed forum issue: [Remove html comments DOUBLE setting]
+* Fixed: Export/import.
+Now doesn't contain a hidden notification options
+* Fixed: Translation
+* Fixed: Deleted dangerous options from quick settings
+* Fixed: We have moved the plugin menu to the general settings for your comfort.
+There are new plugin features.
+Please go to the plugin page to learn more!
+* Added a new feature: To restore hidden admin notices individually
+* Added a new feature: We have divided plugin features into components.
+You can turn off unused plugin functions.
+* Added a new feature: Added page for cleaning comments

 = 1.1.8 =
 * Added new feature <strong>You will see the link "Hide notification forever" in each notice.
 Push it and they will not bother you anymore.</strong>
 * Added new feature <strong>Disable/Enable plugin updates individually.</strong>